Purdue Pharma pleads guilty to federal criminal charges related to nation's opioid crisis - KESQ

 In that year, an estimated 10.3 million Americans 12 and older misused opioids, including 9.9 million prescription pain reliever abusers and 808,000 heroin users, according to the US Department of Health and Human Services Substance Abuse and Mental Health Services Administration.

-Several civil lawsuits against Purdue Pharma related to the opioid crisis are still ongoing, including federal Multi-District Litigation (MDL).
+Several civil lawsuits against Purdue Pharma related to the opioid crisis are still ongoing as the company undergoes bankruptcy proceedings.

-The Plaintiffs’ Executive Committee in the National Prescription Opiate Litigation MDL called Purdue Pharma’s guilty plea “long overdue.”
+The Plaintiffs’ Executive Committee in the National Prescription Opiate Litigation Multi-District Litigation called Purdue Pharma’s guilty plea “long overdue.”

 “Purdue acknowledging its role in fueling the opioid epidemic and being held accountable for its actions is long overdue.
 Their illegal and profit-seeking actions were egregious.
 It is important to note, however, that they are just one company in one part of the larger opioid supply chain,” attorneys on the executive committee of negotiators said in a joint statement.

-Note: Correction: A previous version of this story mischaracterized the status of some of the lawsuits against Purdue Pharma.
-The ongoing civil suits against Purdue Pharma are no longer in the federal Multi-District Litigation.